Friday, July 10, 2015

 Car Wash – Rose Royce (1976)

 Rose Royce blew up the airwaves with this R&B/disco smash about working at a bustling car wash.
 The song is spilling over with energy, excitement and fun.
 The percolating groove boasts some sassy guitar licks and a nice string arrangement.
 And Gwen Dickey (aka Rose Norwalt) delivers a strong lead vocal performance.
 The song was written and produced by legendary Motown songwriter/producer Norman Whitfield.
 It was the lead single from Rose Royce’s 1976 debut album Car Wash, which served as the soundtrack for the raucous comedy of the same name.
 The song topped both the U.S. pop and R&B charts and reached #3 on the disco charts.
-The band had a few more hits in the ensuing years, but “Car Wash” remains their most universally recognized song.
+The band scored some more hits in the ensuing years, but “Car Wash” remains their most universally recognized song.

 Car Wash at Amazon